ServiceStack/images/README.md

 ### dependency-free

-[heroes.js](https://github.com/ServiceStack/images/blob/master/heroes.js) doesn't have any dependencies so can copied and used locally:
+As [heroes.js](https://github.com/ServiceStack/images/blob/master/heroes.js) doesn't have any dependencies it can also be copied and used locally:

     $ curl https://servicestack.github.io/images/heroes.js -o heroes.js